DoctorMcKay/HSPI_TeslaPowerwall/README.md

 negative solar power due to rounding, but during the nighttime, your inverter will draw current from the grid to stay awake, which will register a few watts in the negative direction.
 Therefore, if you want an event to trigger when solar is not producing, you should check whether solar power is less than 1 W rather than checking if it's 0.

+# Removing Your Gateway Device

+Should you ever need to delete your Backup Gateway from HS4, which you may need to do if your Gateway's IP changes, as this will create a new set of devices in HS4, first disable the plugin and then manually delete the device and all its features.

+At the top-right of the Devices page is a button which looks like a checklist.
+Click this button to enable bulk device editing.
+Then select the checkbox next to the Gateway device, which should also automatically select all of its features.
+If the features are not automatically selected, manually select each one.
+Then scroll back to the top of the page and select Bulk Action > Delete.